-This classic pattern is incredibly versatile and can serve as both an accent and as a neutral base in place of a solid color.
-As many plaids, buffalo check has the perfect balance of masculine and feminine look, and can be used in a bold or subtle way depending on its application in the space.
+This classic pattern is incredibly versatile and can serve as both an accent and a neutral base in place of a solid color.
+As with many plaids, buffalo check has the perfect balance of a masculine and feminine look, and can be used in a bold or subtle way depending on its application in the space.

 You can use it in a variety of color combinations and easily mix it in with other prints and patterns, even other plaids, to achieve a timeless look with your holiday decor.